Crossfade (album)

-Background
+Release

-It was released on April 13, 2004, five years after they were formed.
-The album was also released as a DualDisc CD that includes extra content not found on the original, standard edition.
+It was released on April 13, 2004.
+It was also released as a DualDisc CD that includes extra content not found on the original, standard edition.
+Due to Columbia lacking the funds to release separate clean and explicit versions of the album, however, all existing copies of it have profanity removed on the tracks "Starless", "Death Trend Setta", and "Disco", allowing it to be sold in stores such as Walmart, which had a strict no-swearing policy at the time.
+No explicit version was ever made.
 The album was certified Platinum in the United States.

 The singles from this album helped launch the band to mainstream success.
 "Cold" remains the band's biggest hit, reaching number two on the Modern Rock Tracks chart and number three on the Mainstream Rock Tracks, and is also their only single to chart on the Billboard Hot 100, at number 81.
 Follow-up singles "So Far Away" and "Colors" charted in the top 10 of the Mainstream Rock chart, at number four and number six, respectively.
 They also hit the top 20 of the Modern Rock chart ("So Far Away" at number 14, "Colors" at number 18).

 Track listing

 All tracks written by Ed Sloan.